The mode dial on a camera has many different options, but the “P” is often neglected. P mode or Program mode is useful but often misunderstood.

 What Is Program Mode on Canon?

-What Does P Mode let you Control?
+What Does P Mode Let You Control?

 What Is the Best Mode to Shoot in?

-The best mode to shoot in depends on your experience level and what you are shooting.
-Program mode is good for beginners.
-Aperture priority and shutter priority is ideal for intermediate photographers.
-Pro photographers can use it to shoot quickly.
-Manual is best for shots that need full control over the different camera settings.
+Aperture Priority and Shutter Priority mode is ideal for intermediate photographers.
+And professional photographers can use them to shoot quickly.
+Manual mode is best for shots that need full control over the different camera settings.